Jill Larson

 Jill Larson (born October 7, 1947) is an American actress.
-She is best known for her role as Opal Cortlandt on the ABC daytime soap opera, All My Children (1989-2011), and as titular character in the 2014 supernatural horror film The Taking of Deborah Logan.
+She is best known for her role as Opal Cortlandt on the ABC daytime soap opera, All My Children (1989–2011, 2013), and as titular character in the 2014 supernatural horror film The Taking of Deborah Logan.

 Early life

-Larson was born in Minneapolis, Minnesota, the daughter of Ruth Evangeline (née Boyce), an interior decorator, and John Charles Larson, an aerospace engineer.
-She has three sisters.
+Larson has three sisters.
 Larson attended the same high school as Dorothy Lyman, who played Opal on All My Children before her.
 She enrolled at the University of Minnesota (eventually, she finished her education at Hunter College), and began singing in nightclubs with a group called Just Us.
 It was not long before Just Us was discovered and headed to New York City, where they recorded several soundtracks, including the one for the film, Rachel, Rachel, starring Joanne Woodward.

 Career

 Larson and her sister traveled throughout Europe in a bus, before she settled in Paris, France.
 She became a model, and was soon appearing in major American and European fashion spreads.
 While in Paris, she also landed her first film role (as a Swedish au pair) in Deadly Trap, starring Faye Dunaway and Frank Langella.
 Her next film role was as Jeanne Moreau's rival for her character's younger lover in the film, Dear Louise.